New South Wales Xplorer: Carriages

 EA 2508 and EC 2528 used to be Endeavour railcars LE 2815 and TE 2865.
-They became available following the electrification of the South Coast line from Dapto to Kiama, and were converted to Xplorers by Bombardier Transportation, Dandenong.
+They became available following the electrification of the South Coast line from Dapto to Kiama in 2001, and were converted to Xplorers by Bombardier Transportation, Dandenong.
 The conversion of these two vehicles enabled the reintroduction of a rail service to Broken Hill as the Outback Xplorer, originally known as the Silver City Xplorer.

 Each car is powered by a Cummins KTA-19R diesel engine rated at 383 kW at 1800rpm coupled to a Voith T311r hydraulic transmission driving both axles on one bogie via Voith Turbo V15/19 final drives.
 The transmission incorporates a Voith KB260/r hydrodynamic brake.
 This traction package gives the Xplorer a maximum speed of 160 km/h but in service this is limited to 145 km/h.
 An auxiliary 135 kW Cummins LT10R(G) diesel engine drives a Newage Stamford UCI274F alternator to supply power for the air conditioning and lighting.

 Refurbishment

-In October 2006, RailCorp issued a tender for the refurbishment of the Xplorer and Endeavour railcars.
+In October 2006, RailCorp issued a tender for the refurbishment of the Xplorers and the Endeavour railcars.
 The contract specified new seating, buffet upgrades, new carpets, toilet upgrades, DVA upgrades, extended booked luggage section, and more wheelchair spaces for the trains.
 Bombardier Transportation, Downer Rail and United Group Rail responded, with Bombardier being the successful bidder.
 All units were repainted into new CountryLink colours.
 The refurbishment started in mid-2007 and concluded at the end of 2008.
 After the creation of NSW TrainLink, the CountryLink branding was removed from the trains.